YashMasane/Comment-Toxicity-Model/README.md

 - **Optimize the model** for deployment in low-latency environments.
 - Add more advanced NLP techniques like **transformers** for better performance.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or suggestions, feel free to contact [Yash Raju Masane](mailto:your-email@example.com).
+For questions or suggestions, feel free to contact [Yash Raju Masane](mailto:masaneyash6@gmail.com).